SumanrajBera/day49-self/README.md

 ## Summary
 This was part 2 for building logic and we practiced with a lot of things.
 Though the code can be improved but the main objective was to build logic with some real world project.

+## ⚠️ Warning
+This doesn't work on mobile as drag is a mouse based feature and not a touch based feature.